 Ibanez TS9 VS TS808

-While both pedals are occasionally accused of being over-hyped, the biggest difference between them is the analog circuit and the TS808, which runs up the retail and used prices noticeably.
-As a result, sound quality is a bit better in the TS808, which does a better job of naturally pushing your amp, while the TS9 is a more modernized (in comparison to the 808) digital gain layer.
+While both pedals are occasionally accused of being over-hyped, the biggest difference between them is in the analog circuits, which are still pretty nuanced (resistance variability).
+As a result, we think sound quality is a bit better in the TS808, and that it does a better job of naturally pushing your amp, while the TS9 is a slightly more modernized (in comparison to the 808) gain layer.

 In this comparison we're looking at the Ibanez TS9 VS TS808, where the TS9 is a sort of modernized reissue of the original TS808.
 The most notable difference between the two pedals is the analog circuit in the 808 compared to the absence of any analog circuitry in the TS9.